Constructing the determinant sphere using a Tate twist: Continuous actions and their homotopy fixed points

 \end{prop}

 \begin{proof} This is all contained in \cite[\S 5]{DH}, even if it is not explicitly stated this way.
-More specifically, we combine the material before their Lemma 5.11, Lemma 5.12, and the argument using $Y$ given in the proof of their Theorem 5.3. \end{proof}
+More specifically, we combine the material before their Lemma 5.11, Lemma 5.12, and the argument given in the proof of their Theorem 5.3, substituting our $Y$ for their spectrum $X$. \end{proof}

 \begin{prop} Let $X$ be a $\G$-spectrum, which is ($\Kn$-locally) dualizable, and such that the diagonal action of $\G$ on $\E\smsh X$ is continuous.
-Then for a closed subgroup $\K$ of $\G$, there is an equivalence
+Then for a closed subgroup $\K$ of $\G$ and any spectrum $A$, there is a $\Kn$-local equivalence